Skeleton-based Relational Reasoning for Group Activity Analysis: Experiments

 \subsection{Implementation Details}

 For our experiments, the skeleton information is extracted using OpenPose~\cite{Cao2018}, with the \textit{BODY\_25} model and net resolution of \textit{1312$\times$736}.
 We apply basic ad-hoc heuristics to attribute the extracted poses to each individual, and impute short-gap missing detections with interpolation.
 The skeletons are then normalized by removing the estimated camera motion between frames, and changing the origin to the coordinate central to all poses.
 For Intra-Person and Person-Object relationship types we use the following seven joints: Nose, Neck, Mid Hip, Left/Right Wrists and Left/Right Ankles.
 For Inter-Person we restrict to: Left/Right Wrists and Left/Right Ankles.
-We selected this joints subsampling through preliminary experiments.
-The poses are randomly mirrored during training (by inverting the x-coordinates), as this works as a good data-augmentation technique, helping to reduce the impact of over fitting.
+We select this joints subsampling through preliminary experiments.
+The poses are randomly mirrored during training (by inverting the x-coordinates).
+This works as a data-augmentation technique to reduce the impact of over fitting.
 The group label is also inverted (left/right) when the skeleton is mirrored.

 Although the poses are estimated for all 41 frames, not all of them are used when building the input for our method.
-Alternately sampling the frames leads to better performance for our models.
+We alternately sample the frames, since that leads to better performance for our models.
 In other words, the joints' arrays $j_i$ are constructed by using the coordinates from 21 of the 41 frames available, by picking one and skipping the next.

 Unfortunately, for the estimation of the ball coordinates there is no reliable tracker yet, to the best of our knowledge.
 Current research in ball tracking still faces difficulties generalizing to in-the-wild scenarios, where there is no information about the camera or any type of calibration~\cite{Kamble2019}.
-To overcome this issue, and be able to asses the potential of our Person-Object relationship type, we use manually annotated ball coordinates\footnote{Ball annotation: \url{https://drive.google.com/file/d/1urZpZiiepC85JD1u3VeURgUpztRgI0yl}}.
+To overcome this issue, and be able to assess the potential of our Person-Object relationship type, we use manually annotated ball coordinates\footnote{Ball annotation: \url{https://drive.google.com/file/d/1urZpZiiepC85JD1u3VeURgUpztRgI0yl}}.